 Warning: On these calculators the ENTER button reads programs from magnetic cards.
 It is called "the ENTER button" in this text.
-The key that enters numbers on the stack is labeled with an upward pointed arrow but is shown in this text as "ENTER^".
+The key that enters numbers on the stack is labeled ↑ (Which would be ENTER↑ on handheld HPs.).
 The downward pointed arrow is shown as "drop" here.

 A simple program is essentially just the keystrokes you would press to solve the program manually.
 The calculator remembers a sequence of keys and executes them in order at the touch of a key.
 In the simplest programs, there is only the addition of END keystroke.

 To enter a program, make sure the calculator's PROGRAM/RUN switch is set to RUN and press END.
 This sets the program counter to 00.
 Now switch to PROGRAM mode.